Mega500201/UCS-Wiki/UCR Wiki/Role Config/Explantation of Config/Spawn Broadcasts, Hints, Inventory and Ammo/Inventory, Ammo and Damage Multiplier.md

 custom_items_inventory: []

-Description: If you using [Exileds Custom Items Plugin](https://github.com/Exiled-Team/CustomItems).
+Description: If you using [Exiled Custom Items Plugin](https://github.com/Exiled-Team/CustomItems) or UCI.
 You can add them here by simply typing the ID

 Explaining Ammo Variables: